GenesysCloudBlueprints/gc-presence-update-from-ms-teams/Blueprint/index.md

   ![Import the Update Genesys Cloud User Presence data action](images/4BImportFindTeamsUserIdDataAction.png "Import the Update Genesys Cloud User Presence data action")

-4. From the [gc-presence-update-from-ms-teams repo](https://github.com/GenesysCloudBlueprints/gc-presence-update-from-ms-teams) GitHub repository, download the Get-Genesys-Cloud-User-Presence.custom.json file.
+4. From the [gc-presence-update-from-ms-teams repo](https://github.com/GenesysCloudBlueprints/gc-presence-update-from-ms-teams) GitHub repository, navigate to the **exports** directory and download the Get-Genesys-Cloud-User-Presence.custom.json file.

 5. In Genesys Cloud, navigate to **Integrations** > **Actions** and click **Import**.